javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 In response, the server first takes a notice to itself that the client is online, and second - sends a packet of messages it got till that moment.

 That works, but there are downsides:
-1. Messages are passed with a delay up to 10 seconds.
+1. Messages are passed with a delay up to 10 seconds (between requests).
 2. Even if there are no messages, the server is bombed with requests every 10 seconds.
 That's quite a load to handle for backend, speaking performance-wise.

-So, if we're talking about a very small service, the approach may be viable.

-But generally, it needs an improvement.
+So, if we're talking about a very small service, the approach may be viable, but generally, it needs an improvement.

 ## Long polling

-Long polling -- is a better way to poll the server.
+So-called "long polling" is a much better way to poll the server.

 It's also very easy to implement, and delivers messages without delays.